Artist’s statementS

 In the book Eros and Civilization, Herbert Marcuse argues that modern capitalist society creates new needs through consumer goods, which tie individuals to the system of control.
 By promoting these needs, society fosters a false consciousness where people are unaware of their repression.
 The products, which seem beneficial, serve to manipulate individuals into accepting their social conditions without questioning them.
 This passive acceptance becomes ingrained in everyday life, making the system of control harder to recognize and resist.
 However, Marcuse uses the concept of the “truth value of imagination” to explore the role that imagination plays in envisioning possibilities for human freedom and happiness beyond the confines of repressive reality.
 Imagination has a critical and transformative function, as it allows people to picture an existence free from the excessive repression imposed by modern capitalist society.

 The world transitions and humans are not perfect.
 Modern society tries to declare that we know all the answers.
 We obviously don’t.
-Art is the perfect vehicle for exploring the psychological unknown.
+Art is the perfect vehicle for exploring the unknown.

 THE CLAY HYPOTHESIS